tibs/beyond-spellchecking-talk/notes.rst

 write your own rule sets - that there are typically pre-bundled sets of rules one can adopt, and for different purposes.

-While we use vale as our text linting tool, the talk is not about vale, but about the general techniques of linting documentation, and the types of check that one might make.
+While we use Vale as our text linting tool, the talk is not about Vale, but about the general techniques of linting documentation, and the types of check that one might make.
 Vale will only be relevant torwards the end, when talking about how we use these techniques in our own environment, and specifically in